Spiritual Gifts: The Greatest Gift is Love

 If Paul did great deeds of kindness, such as giving away all he had to feed the poor, parceling it out in small portions to benefit the most people, without love it would be useless.

 If Paul offered himself as a sacrifice, in the most torturous means by burning, it won’t have any benefit without love.

 Especially in deeds of kindness and self-sacrifice we understand is typically the motive that spurs a person to do such things (I John 3:16-18).
 People without love don’t usually do such things.
 But Paul reverses the usual to make a stronger point, without love even the doing is not enough.

-1. Frequently I Corinthians 13:1 is cited as proof that the babbling sounds which are called “speaking in tongues” is actually the languages of angels, which is why no one can translate what is said.
+- Frequently I Corinthians 13:1 is cited as proof that the babbling sounds which are called “speaking in tongues” are actually the languages of angels, which is why no one can translate what is said.
 Is Paul saying that people in the first century commonly spoke in an angelic language?

 The definition of love (I Corinthians 13:4-7)

 Though we often associate this passage with weddings, Paul originally penned it to describe the love shown between fellow Christians.
 But since it describes love in general, it also applies to the love between husband and wife, parents to their children, and the love that God has for each of us.
 Let us consider what each point means.